from training.npr.org: https://training.npr.org/sources/tonia-poteat/

 Dr. Martha Gulati is a professor of medicine and division chief of cardiology at the University of Arizona College of Medicine Phoenix.
 Her research interests include women’s heart health and heart disease prevention practices in women.

-Seema Yasmin is director of the Stanford Health Communication Initiative, a clinical assistant professor in Stanford University’s department of medicine and visiting professor at the Anderson School of Management at UCLA, where she teaches crisis management and communications.
+Dr. Seema Yasmin is director of the Stanford Health Communication Initiative, a clinical assistant professor in Stanford University’s department of medicine, and visiting professor at the Anderson School of Management at UCLA, where she teaches crisis management and communications.

 Dr. Georges Benjamin is the executive director of the American Public Health Association in Washington, D.C.
 He is an expert on infectious diseases and administrative leadership in health systems.
 Benjamin is a board certified doctor in internal medicine.

 Diana Hernández is an associate professor of Sociomedical Sciences at Columbia University’s Mailman School of Public Health.
 She is an expert on community-based health care, minority health, environmental risk factors and urban health.
 She focuses her work on the social and environmental determinants of health in vulnerable populations.

 Aida Luz Maisonet Giachello is a research professor in preventive medicine at Northwestern University.
 Her work focuses on social and racial health disparities and chronic diseases, particularly among Latinos and African Americans.
 She is a member of the board of the Diversity and Inclusion Committee at the American Diabetes Association.

 Dr. Raina Merchant is an associate vice president of the University of Pennsylvania Health System and an associate professor of emergency medicine at the University of Pennsylvania’s Perelman School of Medicine.
 She’s also the director of the Center for Digital Health and co-director of the National Clinician Scholars Program.